 A humble request

-If you think that I did a good job inspecting your home, please mention me to anyone you know who will need a home inspector in Halifax or share my schedule now link and write me a testimonial.
+If you think that I did a good job with your Home Inspection in Halifax, please mention me to anyone you know who will need a home inspector in Halifax or share my schedule now link and write me a testimonial.
 If there’s any reason you would hesitate to recommend me, please contact me with your constructive criticism.